BB1464/Academic_Blog/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Recent and Upcoming Talks'
 subtitle:

 content: